Kaliningrad

 King's Gate, Kaliningrad

-Kaliningrad’s elegant drama theater is the result of a beautiful Russian remodeling of the former German Queen Luise Theater, originally built in 1911-1912.
+Kaliningrad’s elegant drama theater is the result of a beautiful Russian reconstruction of the former German Queen Luise Theatre, which was originally built in 1911-1912.
+The theater’s great hall and other audience areas are quite impressive.

 Monument to Kaliningrad's Cosmonauts, Kaliningrad